RowenTey/SC1015-Predictive-Modelling/README.md

 - Completely unrelated time series data can have very strong correlations if they have similar trends, so it's important to detrend
 - Using plotly as a tool for interactive visualisations
 - Handling LSTM & multiple polynomial regression models
+- The relationships between economic indicators and stock price, alongside their volatility
 - How to use GitHub

 ## References